Registering with OARS

 How to Register for Accommodations

-To be considered for disability-related accommodations, you need to follow three easy steps:
+To be considered for disability-related accommodations, you need to follow these steps:

-1. Submit Self-Report: Completing our "Accommodation Request" form through Guardian enables you to tell us more about yourself, the barriers you are currently facing or have faced in the past, your history of accommodations, and the accommodations you would like to request.
+- Submit Self-Report: If you are registering with OARS for the first time, completing our secure registration form enables you to tell us more about yourself, the barriers you are currently facing or have faced in the past, your history of accommodations, and the accommodations you would like to request.

 - This form serves as a starting point from which to reflect on your strengths, successes, barriers, and challenges; what's worked and what hasn't.